Back to Insights

 Many sellers assume this is the hardest part.
 It is usually more manageable than they expect.

 Serious buyers already exist in the market — individual buyers, searchers, strategic acquirers, private investors, family offices, and private equity groups actively looking for acquisitions.
 The challenge is rarely whether buyers exist.
-It is whether the seller has the materials, the process, and the screening discipline to identify the right ones.
+It is whether the seller has the business valued or priced correctly, has the materials, the process, and the screening discipline to identify the right ones.

 Qualification matters more than volume.
 Not every interested party is a real buyer: